seongjinhong-ca/loginBackend-express/README.md

 - Backend:
     - Express : for implementing the end points for the server (backend)
     - Mongoose : for manipulating the data coming from end points
-    - MongoDB : for storing a data such as user information
+    - MongoDB : for storing a data such as a user information
-    - bcrypt and JWT : for the purpose of Auth and security
+    - bcrypt and JWT : for the purpose of Authentication and Security
 - others:
     - socket.io : for implementing a communication channel.
     - docker : to deploy the project.